lorcat/tango-gtts/README.md

 One can also add a custom file into the voice directory, e.g. would you like a `Bankai!` for a beam dump?

+The file was made with `pogo` of `Tango Controls`, the modification of the server is possible and encouraged.

 ## Properties of Tango server
 - __cmdplay__